tinymce/tinymce-docs/plugins/preview.md

 controls: toolbar button, menu item
 ---

 This plugin adds a preview button to the toolbar.
 Pressing the button opens a dialog box showing the current content in a preview mode.
-It also adds a menu item `Preview` under the `View` menu dropdown.
+It also adds a menu item `Preview` under the `File` and `View` menu dropdowns.

 **Type:** `String`